smolamarcin/ContiniousIntegrationWorkshop/readme.md

 # Continious Integration introduction

-# Prerequisites:
+## Prerequisites:

-Jenkins installed and unlocked (on docker or on your machine) https://jenkins.io/doc/
+Jenkins installed and unlocked https://jenkins.io/doc/

-# Test:
+## Test:
+After this workshop you should know:

 * What is CI?
 * CI benefits / limitations